As per the current advice, the most important thing we can ALL do to protect ourselves remains:

 - Members are required to putt with the flags in situ

-- Members should then remove the ball from the hole with a gloved hand
+- Members should then remove the ball from the hole using the device on the flagstick.

-The current position is changing daily.
-We are holding an emergency Management meeting on Wednesday to discuss the situation and will keep you further updated on our policies in due course.
+We will keep you further updated on our policies in due course.